bbbb-b/better-internet/README.md

 UnicodeData.txt is from <http://unicode.org/Public/UNIDATA/UnicodeData.txt>

 # Installing
-just look it up lol, it takes like 2 minutes to figure it out
+just look it up lol takes like 2 minutes to figure it out